SalomePlatform/top_ii_vol/man/Readme.md

 # Introduction

 top-ii-vol meshing tool provides sequential/parallel tools for creating volumic tetrahedral meshes from a topology (point cloud `*.xyz`).
 The volumic meshes can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` and `*.meshb` format.
 The framework is written in C and C++, and uses MPI I/O and MPI for parallelization.
+One could produce distributed meshes suitable for domain-decomposition based solvers or simply non distributed meshes (single mesh) suitable for a sequential/parallel solver.

 top-ii-vol consists a total of five tools:

 ### `top-ii-vol-PreProc` ###

 This tool is a point-cloud preprocessor.
+Often time point cloud data is huge and requires some alterations.
 This tool takes in a point-cloud as an input (`.xyz`).
 It can be used to coarsen a structured point cloud, by skipping specified n number of points.
 Another role of `top-ii-vol-PreProc` is to slice up a point cloud (stripping) into n number of strips, hence generating a stripped point-cloud.
 This stripping can be considered analogous to point-cloud partitioning.

 ### `top-ii-vol-Mesher` ###